networktocode/circuit-maintenance-parser/README.md

 <img src="https://raw.githubusercontent.com/networktocode/circuit-maintenance-parser/develop/docs/images/new_workflow.png" width="800" class="center">
 </p>

-By default, there is a `GenericProvider` that support a `SimpleProcessor` using the standard `ICal` `Parser`, being the easiest path to start using the library in case the provider uses the reference iCalendar standard.
+By default, there is a `GenericProvider` that supports a `SimpleProcessor` using the standard `ICal` `Parser`, being the easiest path to start using the library in case the provider uses the reference iCalendar standard.

 ### Supported Providers